rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 [guide-level-explanation]: #guide-level-explanation

 Private registries that require authentication use asymmetric cryptography as a more secure way for cargo to log in.
 Each registry works a little different, but the most common workflow is:
 1. Generate a key pair.
-(For many registries, you can generate the key pair using the cargo command `cargo login --generate-keypair`, which will print the public key for use in the next step.)
+(For many registries, you can generate the key pair using the cargo command `cargo login --registry=name --generate-keypair`, which will print the public key for use in the next step.)
 2. Log into the registries website
-3. Go to the "register a key pair" page, upload your public key and get the user ID for that key pair.
+3. Go to the "register a key pair" page, upload your public key. and get the user ID for that key pair.

+Most do not, but some registries require one more step:
-4. On the command line run `cargo login --registry=name --private-key-path=path userId`
+4. if the registry gave you a `key-subject` then on the command line run `cargo login --registry=name --key-subject="the provided data"`

 There are credential processes for using key pairs stored on hardware tokens.
 Check crates.io to see if there's one available for your hardware.
 Each one is a little different, but the general workflow is:
 1. `cargo install credential-process-for-your-hardware-token`
 2. Run `cargo credential-process-for-your-hardware-token setup registryURL` to get your public key.
-3. Go to the registries log in page, upload your public key and get your user ID.
-4. Edit `credentials.toml` to have a `credential-process` field as described by `credential-process-for-your-hardware-token` docs.
+3. Edit `credentials.toml` to have a `credential-process` field as described by `credential-process-for-your-hardware-token` docs.
 (The credential process command may help do this for you.)
+4. Log into the registries website
+5. Go to the "register a key pair" page, upload your public key.

 Some registries prioritize user experience over strictest security.
 They can simplify the process by providing key generation on the server.
 If your registry works this way the workflow will be:
 1. Log into the registries website
 2. Go to the "register generate a key pair" page, and copy the command it generated for you.
 It will disappear when you leave the page, the server will not keep a copy of the public key!
 3. Run it on the command line.
-It will look like  `cargo login --registry=name --private-key="key" "userId"`
+It will look like  `cargo login --registry=name --private-key="key"`

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key-path`, which provides a path to a `PKCS#12` formatted file containing a private key.
+In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key-path`, which provides a path to a `PKCS#12` formatted file containing a private key and is used to sign asymmetric tokens.

 A keypair can be generated with `cargo login --generate-keypair` which will:
 - generate a public/private keypair in the currently recommended fashion.